 How do I prevent my dog from getting Parvo?

-• Do not introduce a new dog into the family until your dog has completed its round of vaccines.
+- Do not introduce a new dog into the family until your dog has completed its round of vaccines.
+You can check out our dog vaccinations complete guide to learn more about each vaccine and determine the best schedule for your pet’s health and safety.

 Is there an outbreak of Parvo?